-Third, no account is taken of some overall negative consequences of the existence policy regime.
-For example, the very existence of a degree of discretion may lead to the rent-seeking behaviour and what the Culliton Group referred to as the "hand-out mentality".
-This provides a powerful argument against the whole policy approach, at least so far as the relatively immobile indigenous firms are concerned.
+Second, no account is taken of some overall negative consequences of the policy regime.
+For example, the very existence of a degree of discretion may lead to the rent-seeking behaviour and what the Culliton group (1992) referred to as the "hand-out mentality".
+This provides a powerful argument against the whole policy approach, at least so far as the relatively immobile indigenous firms are concerned.38

-Fourth (on the other hand), no account is taken of some positive effects of the regime: including such aspects as the dynamizing role of the steady stream of new foreign investment on management quality, the signalling or band-wagon effect of the arrival of new foreign industry on the likelihood of other potential investors in the same sector reassessing Ireland as a possible location, and so on.
+Third, (on the other hand), no account is taken of some positive effects of the regime: including such aspects as the dynamising role of the steady stream of new foreign investment on management quality, the signalling or band-wagon effect of the arrival of new foreign industry on the likelihood of other potential investors in the same sector reassessing Ireland as a possible location, and so on.

-Fifth, the question of factor bias: does the low rate of corporation tax and the way in which grants are structured tend to discriminate against labour usage?
+Fourth, the question of factor bias: has the low rate of corporation tax and the way in which grants are structured tended to discriminate against labour usage?
 This is a knotty question which has never been wholly resolved.
 Even when the statutory ceiling on grants is expressed in terms of a fraction of fixed capital investment, it is clear that this ceiling tends to be reached only for job-rich projects.
 Besides, in terms of inward direct investment, the main concern is the overall volume of jobs, not the capital-labour ratio.
-The influence of the low rate of corporation tax is not labour-saving in any simple way.
-The tax-bias against labour comes as much or more from the structure of income tax and social insurance contributions as from the low rate of corporation tax.
+The influence of the low rate of corporation tax has not been labour-saving in any simple way.39 The tax-bias against labour comes as much or more from the structure of income tax and social insurance contributions as from the low rate of corporation tax.

 It is beyond the scope of the paper to assess whether the overall approach to industrial policy is the best possible one.
-Our objective is rather to formalize the logic of the present policy framework, and to provide a tool which will lead to correct grant-decisions within that framework.33 reference to the framework presented in Marchand et al. (1984).
+Our objective has been rather to formalise the logic of the present policy framework, and to provide a tool which will lead to correct grant-decisions within that framework.40